-For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping children safe in education 2023.
+For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping Children Safe in Education 2024.

-Our DSLs/DDSL have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
-Our DDSL is trained to the same level as the DSLs.
-Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
-This training is updated at least every 2 years, and in addition to this, they refresh and update their knowledge and skills annually.
-The DSLs are given additional time, funding, training, resources, and support needed to carry out the role effectively.
+Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
+Our DDSL(s) are trained to the same level as the DSL.
+Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2023.
+This training is updated at least every 2 years, and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
+The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
+The DSLs/DDSLs meet weekly, attend DSL briefings, and follow statutory guidance in place.